-Interest in international flight searches on Expedia.com.hk grew 60% in April-June from the previous quarter, Rajaram said.
+Interest in international flight searches on Expedia.com.hk grew 60% in April-June from the previous quarter, Expedia said.

-Hong Kong has cut mandatory hotel quarantine to three nights from seven, with arrivals needing to take daily Covid-19 tests for the subsequent four days and restricted from so-called high risk places such as restaurants.
+Hong Kong has cut mandatory hotel quarantine to three nights from seven, with arrivals needing to take daily Covid-19 tests for the next four days and restricted from so-called high risk places such as restaurants.
 Still, the easing lags most of the rest of the world, and arrivals run the risk of being sent to government isolation centres if they test positive.
-That’s left many calling for further loosening.

-Searches for shorter breaks of four to seven days in Asia doubled after Monday’s announcement, according to Expedia, which said such trips are “clearly in the minds of Hong Kong travelers in the immediate term, with end of summer escapes in the next two to three weeks proving popular.”
+Searches for shorter breaks of four to seven days in Asia doubled after Monday’s announcement, according to Expedia.

-China’s largest online travel agency, Trip.com, said Tuesday that bookings for flights to Hong Kong jumped 249% after the new quarantine rules were announced, while outbound orders rose 176% from the previous day.
+China’s largest online travel agency, Trip.com, said Tuesday that bookings for flights to Hong Kong jumped 249% after the new quarantine rules were announced.